kkenny/sl-course-end-project-wordpress/QUICK_START.md

 - [ ] Sufficient AWS service limits (VPCs, EC2 instances, RDS instances)

 ## Step-by-Step Deployment

+**Workflow Overview:**
+1. Deploy development environment first for testing
+2. Configure WordPress in development
+3. Create an AMI from the configured development environment
+4. Deploy production environment using the AMI from development

+This workflow ensures that production uses a tested and configured WordPress instance.

 ### 1. Clone and Navigate
 ```bash